preface-ai/coding-guideline-tips-and-others/guidelines/backend-coding-standard/error_handling/raise_custom_error_instead_of_ActiveRecord_error.md

 def update_password(old_password:)
   # ...
   raise PasswordIncorrectError unless user.valid_password?(old_password)
-  # PasswordIncorrectError is a custom error
+  # where `PasswordIncorrectError` is a custom error
 end
 ```

 # Reason
-- ActiveRecord error is responsible for error raised in model layer, it is intuitive that we should custom errors for controller level used.
+- ActiveRecord error is responsible for error raised in ActiveRecord, we should not raise it for other purposes.
+- A custom error should be created instead for your own purpose.